Kanye West puts Wyoming ranch, business sites up for sale

 It wasn’t clear if the property sales mean West is leaving Wyoming or just reorganizing his business there.
 Has has no listed contact information or publicist with contact information.

-West, 44, filed this year to legally change his name to his nickname, Ye, and for divorce from Kim Kardashian West.
-The couple have four children.
+West, 44, filed this year to legally change his name to his nickname, Ye, and is in the midst of a divorce from Kim Kardashian West.
+They have four children together.

 For copyright information, check with the distributor of this item, The Cody Enterprise.